Feb. 8 in Music History: Outkast won Album of the Year at the Grammy Awards

 1971 - Frank Zappa was forced to cancel a concert at London's Royal Albert Hall after venue officials deemed Zappa's classical opus "200 Motels" to be obscene and refused to allow its performance.

-1977 - Television release their debut album, Marquee Moon.
-It doesn't chart in the U.S. but is later hailed by many critics as a landmark, with a guitar sound that influences a number of New Wave and rock acts.
+1977 - Television released their debut album, Marquee Moon.
+It didn’t chart in the U.S., but was later hailed by many critics as a landmark album, with a guitar sound that influenced a number of New Wave and rock acts.

-1994 - Oasis was forced to cancel their first foreign tour after they were deported from Holland.
-The band was involved in a drunken brawl on a cross-channel ferry resulting in members of the band being arrested and locked in the brig on the ferry.
+1994 - Oasis were forced to cancel their first foreign tour after they were deported from Holland.
+The band got involved in a drunken brawl on a cross-channel ferry, resulting in members of the band being arrested and locked in the brig on the ship.

 1994 - Ben Harper released his debut album, Welcome to the Cruel World.